 In connection with the ECL and Lee & Allen acquisitions, we are expecting to incur restructuring costs to eliminate duplicate offices.
-Such costs have not yet been determined, but we are expecting to recognize them in the fourth quarter of fiscal 2005 as a liability assumed as of the acquisition date, resulting in additional goodwill.
+Such costs have not yet been determined, but most of these costs are expected to be recognized in fiscal 2006 as a liability assumed as of the acquisition date, resulting in additional goodwill.

 Contingencies.
-In connection with the ECL and Lee & Allen acquisitions completed during fiscal 2005, and with the NECG and TCA acquisitions completed in fiscal 2004, we agreed to pay additional consideration, in cash and our stock, contingent on the achievement of certain performance targets by the respective acquired businesses.
+In connection with the ECL and Lee & Allen acquisitions completed during fiscal 2005, and with the NECG and TCA acquisitions completed in fiscal 2004, we agreed to pay additional consideration, in cash, and our stock with certain of these acquisitions, contingent on the achievement of certain performance targets by the respective acquired businesses.
 We believe that we will have sufficient funds to satisfy any obligations related to the contingent consideration.
 We expect to fund these contingent cash payments, if any, from existing cash resources and cash generated from operations.